sandrina-p/my-1st-mobile-app/how-progress-is-made.md

 ## February
-I have an ideia how to build this.
-Development spike/concept is done.
-So, let's decide what to create: Money management app to track expenses and help saving.
+Development spike/concept is done, since I have now an idea how to build this.
+So, let's decide what to create and what it looks like.

-### Most of the month
+Money management app to track expenses and help saving.

-- 🍭 UX time most of the month:
+- 🍭 UX - Along the month:
   - Some analysis - SWOT, JTBD, MVP, etc.
   - Survey - [Sheets Results](https://docs.google.com/spreadsheets/d/1ErJ21vRXp2-AyAHy-Z41a5G-GmJJXXl6UlsO9yw9N0k/edit?usp=sharing)
   - First wireframes